 Your Voice Is Central to How Others Perceive You

-In conversations like the one she would have on the T.V. talk show, she tended to speak too softly to have much of a presence.
+On T.V. talk shows, she tended to speak too softly to have much of a presence.
 Even with a microphone in our simulated on-camera practice session, her voice could barely be heard.
 When we watched the videotape of our first take, she herself proclaimed, “You can’t hear me!”

 With this client, the issue was generating enough vocal power.
 You may not have that problem.
 For you (as for many speakers), the issue may not be power but expressiveness.
 Using a voice that fully expresses what you want to say isn't just helpful—it's a key element of speaking with charisma for leadership.